alexis-moins/recipe/README.md

   remove   Remove a recipe
   edit     Edit a recipe
-  clone    Clone a remote git repository link     Create a symbolic link to the recipe script show     Show the content of a recipe
+  clone    Clone a remote git repository link     Create a link to the recipe script unlink   Remove the link to the recipe script show     Show the content of a recipe

 Options: